CycleGo Review: The Best FREE Indoor Cycling App?

 • Wahoo RGT (formerly known as RGT Cycling) – features a virtual world inspired by real-world roads.
 Its graphics are more realistic, and it can adjust the resistance of your trainer.

 • Veloreality is similar to FulGaz or ROUVY.
-Their free plan allows you to play videos in 720p definition.
+Their free plan allows you to play videos in the 720p definition.
 Unfortunately, it’s only available for Windows.

 The paid alternatives include: